zcong1993/pkg-reflector/README.md

 - ignore local file, such as `./index.js`
 - correct parse `foo/bar` pkgs
 - find the closest `package.json` by `pkg-up`
-- can only install es5 modules, es6 modules or all of them
+- always install all the es5 modules and es6 modules

 ## Usage